 But that doesn’t mean 401(k) loans are always a good idea.
 In fact, there are some major risks that come with borrowing from your retirement savings.
 Here are two.

-A report from the National Institute on Retirement Security found that 95% of millennials aren’t saving enough for retirement.
-And a 2017 study from Wells Fargo shows that other generations aren’t faring much better.
-So if you’ve been trying to beat the odds and put aside adequate savings for retirement, taking a 401(k) loan can be a triple whammy.
+A 2020 report from the Transamerica Center for Retirement Studies found that millennials are already taking out loans against their retirement savings at almost double the rate of older generations.
+Even so, a 2021 study from the same organization shows that other generations aren’t faring much better.
+So if you’ve been trying to beat the odds and put aside adequate savings for retirement, taking out a 401(k) loan can be a triple whammy.

-First, some plans do not allow participants to make plan contributions while they have a loan outstanding.
+First, some plans don’t allow participants to make plan contributions while they have an outstanding loan.
 If it takes five years for you to repay your loan, that could mean five years without adding to your 401(k) account.
-During that time, may be failing to grow your nest egg and you’ll miss out on the tax benefits of contributing to a 401(k).
+During that time, you may be failing to grow your nest egg and you’ll miss out on the tax benefits of contributing to a 401(k).

-Next, if your employer offers matching contributions, you’ll miss out those during any years you aren’t contributing to the plan.
-Loan repayments are not considered contributions, so if the employer contribution is dependent upon your participation in the plan, you may be out of luck if you can’t make contributions while you repay the loan.
+Next, if your employer offers matching contributions, you’ll miss out on those during any years you aren’t contributing to the plan.
+Loan repayments aren’t considered contributions, so if the employer contribution is dependent upon your participation in the plan, you may be out of luck if you can’t make contributions while you repay the loan.

 And finally, your account will miss out on investment returns on the money you’ve borrowed.
 Although you do earn interest on the loan, in a low-interest-rate environment you could potentially earn a much better rate of return if the money was invested in your 401(k).

 7. What are some alternatives to a 401(k) loan?

 When cash is tight, borrowing from your 401(k) plan and paying yourself interest may seem like a good idea.
 But before you borrow, weigh all your options.
 Here are a few.